Need Help?

 Culture of Reporting

-As the College is concerned about threats to personal or collective safety, including any form of sexual misconduct, discrimination, unlawful harassment and retaliation; all reports will be taken seriously and reviewed.
+As the College is concerned about threats to personal or collective safety, including any form of discrimination, unlawful harassment and retaliation; all reports will be taken seriously and reviewed.
 If a student may have violated another aspect of the Student Code of Conduct (such as consuming alcohol underage) and is concerned about consequences for themselves when reporting a more egregious incident (such as sexual misconduct or a threat of violence), the reporting student should be assured that the College’s interest is in addressing the more egregious behavior and maintaining the safety of individuals and the campus.
 Pending no threat to safety or other compelling reason, other behaviors that are of less seriousness may be addressed through alternative means (such as informal discussions or referrals to appropriate staff on campus or agencies off campus).

 Preliminary Investigation & Review

 A preliminary investigation may be necessary in order to determine if there is credible information that warrants charging a student with violating the Code.
 Preliminary meetings with the complainant and/or witnesses may occur prior to initiating the student conduct process or contacting the accused student.
-If the accused student is contacted about the case during the preliminary investigation, he/she will be made aware of the initiation of a preliminary investigation and that the incident could result in a student conduct process being initiated.
+If the accused student is contacted about the case during the preliminary investigation, the respondent will be made aware of the initiation of a preliminary investigation and that the incident could result in a student conduct process being initiated.

 The preliminary investigation and review may result in any of the following: